 That said, if you're keen to get playing on your laptop or mobile device, any bluetooth or USB controller can be used to dive into your favorite games.
 That means your DualShock 4 and Xbox controller can be used to play Google Stadia.
 Check out our top deals for these controllers below and pick up a bargain to get ready for Stadia.

-If you want to keep your Google Stadia price down, it may be worth checking out a more budget controller.
+If you want to keep your Google Stadia price down on PC, it may be worth checking out a more budget controller.
 On PC and mobile, Google Stadia will work with any generic USB or wireless controller, so this is an excellent way to save some cash in preparation for launch day.
 Our top pick is the Logitech F310 GamePad, available for $22 at Walmart in the US, or £23.99 at Currys in the UK - it doesn't look like much but it'll get the job done for half the price.

 What is Google Stadia?